Glossary of Terms

 Carbon Footprint: This is the total set of greenhouse gases (GHG) emissions caused by an organisation, event or product.
 It is often expressed in terms of the amount of carbon dioxide, or its equivalent of other GHGs, emitted.

 Decontamination: The reduction or removal of chemical agents.

-Dioxins: Refers to a group of chemical compounds that share certain chemical structures and
+Dioxins: Refers to a group of chemical compounds that share certain chemical structures and biological characteristics.

 Fly Ash: This refers to the fine dust and ash residues that are captured from the exhaust gases arising from the combustion of coal or other fuels, such as biomass, municipal waste, etc.

 Gasification: This is a process that converts carbon‐containing materials, such as coal, petroleum, biofuel, household waste or biomass, into mostly carbon monoxide and hydrogen by reacting the raw material at high temperatures with a controlled amount of oxygen and/or steam.